51348761z/51348761z.github.io/_drafts/music-gen-projec/2025-10-11-Redis-Quickstart.md

 }
 ```

+`CollectionUtils.arrayToList(keys)` is a utility method from Spring Framework that converts an array to a `List`.

 > `@Resource` is used for dependency injection.
 > It injects the `RedisTemplate<String, V>` bean defined in the `RedisConfig` class into the `RedisUtils` class.
 {: .prompt-info}

+#### RedisTemplate breakdown

+`RedisTemplate<String, V>` is a Spring Data Redis class that provides high-level abstractions for interacting with Redis.
+It is a generic class where `String` represents the type of the key and `V` represents the type of the value.
+The `RedisTemplate` class provides various methods to perform Redis operations, such as setting and getting values, working with hashes, lists, sets, and sorted sets.

+- `opsForValue()`: Provides operations for string values.
+- `opsForHash()`: Provides operations for hash values.
+- `opsForZSet()`: Provides operations for sorted set values.

 #### How the Utility Class Works